qqqlab/madflight/readme.md

 # Safety First!!!

-By default madflight has these safety features:
+By default madflight has these safety features enabled:

 - Motors only rotate when armed.
 - Arming Procedure: set throttle low then flip the arm switch from disarmed to armed.
 - Kill Switch: when the arm switch is in the disarm position, disarm and stop motors until re-armed.
 - Failsafe: when radio connection is lost, disarm and stop motors until re-armed.
-- Low Throttle: stop motors, but stay armed.
+- Armed Low Throttle: motors run at low speed, to give visible armed indication.
 - LED armed/disarmed indicator.

 # Connecting the IMU Sensor